daifengwanglab/ADSNPheno/README.md

 ## Hardware Requirements

-Please note that this analysis is based on R 4.0 and Python.
+Please note that this integrative analysis is based on R 4.0 and Python.
 You will only need a standard computer with enough RAM to support the operations.
 For predicting gene regulatory networks, a *Linux* system with 32 GB RAM and 32GB storage would be enough to support.

 ## Software Requirements

 Please note that you will need to have R installed as well as Python (Version 3.8.5 or above).
 In Python, we will be installing packages such as numpy, pandas, math, datetime, sklearn, and fsspec.
-Please note that you can find more information on R packages that are needed under code $\rightarrow$ setupScripts $\rightarrow$ packagesNeeded.R.
+Please note that you can find more information on R packages that are needed under code $-->$ setupScripts $-->$ packagesNeeded.R.
 Please note that many of the R packages do require Bioconductor.

 ## Support